rjgroenke/competition/README.md

 Every year we organize software competitions in order to promote the Fermat project.
 We started in 2015 by selecting the core development team between the best JAVA programmers that signed up.
 We spent a great summer at Budapest programming the core of Fermat.

 <br><br>
-##### [2016	- Dubai - Adopt a Coponent / Adopta un Componente] (https://bitdubai.com/wp/adopta-un-componente)
+##### [2016	- Dubai - Adopt a Component / Adopta un Componente] (https://bitdubai.com/wp/adopta-un-componente)

 For 2016 we have many fun stuff on the pipeline also.
-The first to come out is the following competition which will take as tu Dubai!
+The first to come out is the following competition which will take you to Dubai!

 ![Fermat Dubai Competition 2016](https://github.com/bitDubai/competition/blob/master/Adopta-Un-Componente-Brochure.jpg "Fermat Dubai Competition 2016")